This post may contain affiliate links. Please read my disclosure policy.

-This baked frittata recipe is perfect as an appetizer, supper or brunch dish, as well as for your weekly healthy meal prep.
-Made with egg whites, fresh asparagus and soft goat cheese.
+This light and fluffy baked frittata recipe is made with egg whites, fresh asparagus and soft goat cheese.
+It’s perfect as an appetizer, supper or brunch dish, as well as for your weekly healthy meal prep.

 Since the recipe is based on egg whites, cheese and a splash of cream, all you need to do is stir the ingredients together in a bowl.

-Pour the mixture into a baking dish over sliced asparagus, and pop the whole thing into the oven.
+Then just pour the mixture into a baking dish over sliced asparagus, and pop the whole thing into the oven to bake for about 30 minutes.

-Then comes the magic part — That this tender, protein-packed frittata will serve you well in so many situations.
+Then comes the magic part — slices of tender, protein-packed frittata will serve you well in so many situations.

 What is frittata?